Peter Lawford: Producer

 In 1961, Lawford and his manager Milt Ebbins formed Chrislaw Productions, which was named after Peter's son Christopher.
 It signed a three-year deal with United Artists to make three features and two TV series for $10 million.
 William Asher was to be executive producer.
 Their first project was to be a remake of the old silent film The Great Train Robbery.
-That film was not made; however they did produce the 1963 action film Johnny Cool starring Henry Silva and Elizabeth Montgomery.
+Half a million dollars instead went toward the 1963 action film Johnny Cool starring Henry Silva and Elizabeth Montgomery.